Contract and Salary Negotiations

 When defining your salary range, start off by taking the top-end of the market range from (estimated from your research) and go slightly above.
 Providing a range rather than a single number gives you flexibility and can lead to a higher average offer.
 Ensure your range does overlap with the company's to avoid appearing arrogant.
 If you provided a salary expectation before the interview, feel free to adjust it during the actual negotiation.
 In general though, it is not usual to ask a starter on the job market for a salary range before the start of the negotiations.
 This is, however, more usual in senior positions.

 Beyond salary, there are several secondary benefits to consider.
 These are usually non-negotiable for the company, but they may affect your range.
 Think of, for example, a case where you can get all travel expenses covered by the company.
 This reduces your day-to-day living costs and therefore should also affect your range of expected salary.
-Other examples of these benefits are education reimbursement, a company car, a 13th-month bonus, vacation days, a pension plan, and more.
+Here are some other examples to consider in negotiations:

 Besides these benefits, also consider the overall package, including how much you like the job/company, the possible growth path, and other intangible benefits.
 Especially when it comes to your growth path within the company, make sure to get these aspects in writing.
 It's not unusual to ask for this, and it's important for your long-term career development.